Cancer Research study finds delays in referrals for breast cancer symptoms

 The study further reported that six out of 10 of those patients went on to develop cancer within a year.

 Concerning breast cancer, the study showed that the highest referral rate was for a breast lump at 68% and that 3.5% of women presenting with a breast lump who did not receive a referral, were later diagnosed with breast cancer.

 Red flag features for breast cancer for which urgent referrals are recommended were defined by the National Institute for Clinical Excellence (NICE) updated in 2015, and specify that medical professionals should refer people using a suspected cancer pathway referral for an appointment within two weeks for breast cancer if they:

 - Are aged 30 and over and have an unexplained breast lump with or without pain;

 - Are aged 50 and over with any of the following symptoms in one nipple only:

 The guidelines also recommend that primary care services should consider a suspected cancer pathway referral for an appointment within two weeks for breast cancer in people:

-- aged 30 and over with an unexplained lamp in the axilla
+- Aged 30 and over with an unexplained lump in the axilla

 It also says to consider non-urgent referrals for people aged under 30 with an unexplained breast lump with or without pain.